 With your processor picked out, you know what type of motherboard to buy.
 Intel’s Core i9 chips use the X299 chipset and LGA2066 socket, so you’ll need to find a compatible new X299 motherboard.
-The only one we’ve had any hands-on time with is the Asus Prime X299-Deluxe (pictured, $295 on Newegg)—a particularly swanky model with cutting-edge 802.11ad Wi-Fi and a tiny OLED “LiveDash” display that can show off vital system information.
-Alternatively, the Gigabyte Aorus Gaming 9 ($500 on Amazon) packs virtually every feature you could ask for, from integrated SoundBlaster audio to reinforced building materials.
+The one we’ve had the most hands-on time with is the Asus Prime X299-Deluxe (pictured, $490 on Amazon)—a particularly swanky model with cutting-edge 802.11ad Wi-Fi and a tiny OLED “LiveDash” display that can show off vital system information.
+The massive MSI X299 XPower Gaming AC ($460 on Amazon) is another alternative with support for up to four discrete graphics cards.

 That’s just the tip of the iceberg though.
 Asus alone has revealed seven different Skylake-X boards, and it’s joined by the usual motherboard vendors—Gigabyte, MSI, EVGA, ASRock, et cetera.
 Catch up on the high-end details for the major versions with PCWorld’s X299 motherboard roundup.
 Swanky high-end motherboards don’t come cheap though; prices starting at $260 and most X299 boards go for $300 or more.